Colecf/nixos_appimage_failure_reproduce/README.md

 nixos-rebuild build-vm --flake '.#mysystem2405'
 ```

-And then run them with `./result/bin/run-nixos-vm`.
+And then run them with `rm -f nixos.qcow2 && ./result/bin/run-nixos-vm`.

 Runelite will be on the deskop, and you can just double click
 to run it and get to the login page of the game (in 24.05).